Sparrow Migration at Dorbrook Recreation Area

 Song Sparrow Field Sparrow

 Fall is in the air!
 It’s a wonderful time of year to enjoy the colors of the season and look for birds migrating through our parks.
-We are currently in the prime month for sparrow migration.
+October and November are prime months for sparrow migration.
 Sparrows are a group of birds that are so similar in color and general appearance that many just refer to them as “LBJs” or Little Brown Jobs.
 About 30 species have been seen in New Jersey.

 Some such as the white-throated sparrow and dark-eyed junco will winter here and others that have been here all summer such as the Chipping Sparrow will leave and head south.
 Still others such as the song sparrow, swamp sparrow and the field sparrow can be seen in New Jersey year round.
 Sparrows are primarily ground nesters and seed eaters.
 These LBJs can be seen traveling in large mixed flocks through most of our parks this month.

 Our local sparrows are considered New World Sparrows, family Emberizidae, and are not in the family Passeridae, the true sparrows or Old World Sparrows.
 New World Sparrows are considered short distance migrants traveling only to the southern part of the US, Mexico and rarely into Central America.
 Posted 10/14/14